Kinetic (comics)

-Kinetic was a comic book series created by Allan Heinberg and written by Kelley Puckett and Warren Pleece and published by DC Focus, a short-lived imprint of DC Comics.
-The aim of the imprint was to feature super-powered characters who did not follow the traditional format of classic superhero adventures.
-It was cancelled after eight issues.
-One Editorial Review called the book "Unbreakable or Donnie Darko."
+Kinetic was a comic book series created by Allan Heinberg, written by Kelley Puckett and Warren Pleece, and published by DC Focus, a short-lived imprint of DC Comics.
+It was cancelled after eight monthly issues in December 2004, with one editorial review calling the book "Unbreakable or Donnie Darko."

 Storyline

 The series focused on Tom Morell, a high school boy suffering from a combination of medical conditions such as hemophilia, diabetes, muscular dystrophy and others.
 His life at school is characterized by constant mockery and abuse, and his home life consists of his highly protective mother who fears that he could die at any moment.
 As an escape from his normal life, Tom immerses himself in the adventures of his favorite comic book superhero, Kinetic.
 However, Tom suddenly manifests his own superpowers.
 The majority of the story focuses on his reactions to this sudden change and its dramatic effects on his life.